kim1031/Touchless-Computer-Assistant/README.md

 - ./src/Assistant.py: contains code needed to activate TCA (enables controllers for speech and gesture commands)
 - ./src/Mouse.py: contains helper code for performing cursor movements such as scrolling or moving your mouse
 - new_help.pdf: the user guide (able to open using voice commands)
-- ./lib: contains all relevant Leap SDK files needed to connect the Leap Motion Controller to Python
+- ./lib: contains relevant Leap SDK files needed to connect the Leap Motion Controller to Python, should be replaced

 ## Requirements for using TCA:
 ### Hardware: